joshpoll/sid/README.md

 Idyll and Svelte are great tools on their own, but even better together.

-Idyll's greatest strength is that it provides a great collection of built-in components, templates, and styles that makes authoring interactive articles much easier.
+Idyll's greatest strength is that it provides a great collection of built-in components, templates, and styles that makes authoring interactive articles much easier.'

 Svelte's greatest strengths lie in its reactive semantics, language tooling, and component composition.

 By rewriting Idyll as a Svelte library, we get the best of both worlds.
+A great library of defaults that lets you
+- embed sid files in other sid files
+- use any svelte component as a sid component
+- get typing information, compiler errors, autocomplete, and syntax highlighting
+- take advantage of existing svelte and MDsveX documentation and their future advancements

 ## How does it work?